 Hi, I am a PhD candidate in Machine Learning at ETH Zurich and the Max Planck Institute for Intelligent Systems.
 I am advised by Andreas Krause and Bernhard Schölkopf.

-I hold a Master's degree in Statistics from ETH Zurich.
+I hold a Master's degree from ETH Zurich.
 For my Master's thesis, I worked with Charlotte Bunne and David Alvarez-Melis at Harvard on optimal transport for modeling single-cell dynamics.
 Before my PhD, I was a Data Scientist at QuantCo and interned at IBM.

 Reach out if you want to chat!